Document Production and Publication

 This project was funded under contract/grant number XXXX from the Agency for Healthcare Research and Quality (AHRQ), U.S. Department of Health and Human Services.
 The authors are solely responsible for this document’s contents, findings, and conclusions, which do not necessarily represent the views of AHRQ.
 Readers should not interpret any statement in this product as an official position of AHRQ or of the U.S. Department of Health and Human Services.
 None of the authors has any affiliation or financial involvement that conflicts with the material presented in this product.

-Public Domain Notice.
-This product is in the public domain and may be used and reprinted without permission in the United States for noncommercial purposes, unless materials are clearly noted as copyrighted in the document.
+Public Availability Notice.
+This product is made publicly available by AHRQ and may be used and reprinted without permission in the United States for noncommercial purposes, unless materials are clearly noted as copyrighted in the document.
 No one may reproduce copyrighted materials without the permission of the copyright holders.
 Users outside the United States must get permission from AHRQ to reprint or translate this product.
 Anyone wanting to reproduce this product for sale must contact AHRQ for permission.

 Contractors and AHRQ project officers should work with OC managing editors to determine permissions needed for a project.
 At the end of a project, AHRQ project officers must deliver electronic copies of all signed permission agreements to OC.
-Sample forms for obtaining permissions and implementing licensing agreements are provided in Appendix 1-A.
+Sample forms for obtaining permissions are provided in Appendix 1-A.

 The coordinator for matters involving copyright permissions is David Lewin.